Bi-Coloured-Python-Rock-Snake/creature/README.md

 # shadow

-The package is responsible for the greenlet magic in the balrog project.
+The package is responsible for the use of greenlets in the balrog project.
-The name was chosen to be consistent with balrogs.
+Be ready to the magic.
+Don't be surprised.

 ## Install